 4. What/who are the biggest influences in your life?
 And why?

 My mother taught me unconditional loving care of all people, and Mother Teresa reinforced that mission in my life.

 5. What was your proudest moment as a nurse?

 Sitting alone at the bedside of a hospice patient transcending into heaven.

 6. What was the toughest part of your career?

 As an LPN, it was hard for me not to go back to school to get my RN when I was pressured to do so.
 I knew that for me, I could not live my priority of putting my family first and go to school at the same time.
 When hospitals eliminated LPNs, it broke my heart.
 Then, when our nest was empty and I was ready to go back to school, my speaking and writing opportunities manifested and thrust me into a new career instead!

 7. Why is self-care and balancing life such an important theme in a nursing career?

 Nurses are overworked and overwhelmed, so busy caring for others that they often neglect themselves.
 36% admit to feeling burned out; 20% plan to quit their jobs this year.
-We need to care for ourselves as attentively as we do everyone else, to make our self care a priority in our lives; we cannot give what we don’t have inside.
-A nurse of strong body, mind, and spirit will deliver better patient care; that results in better patient satisfaction scores and, ultimately, reimbursements.
+We need to care for ourselves as attentively as we do everyone else, to make our self-care a priority in our lives; we cannot give what we don’t have inside.
+A nurse of a strong body, mind, and spirit will deliver better patient care; that results in better patient satisfaction scores and, ultimately, reimbursements.
 It’s all about caring for the caregiver.

 8. What was the best piece of advice you have been given?
 Why?